litian96/fair_flearn/README.md

 # Fair Resource Allocation in Federated Learning

-This repository contains the code and experiments for the manuscript:
+This repository contains the code and experiments for the paper:

 > [Fair Resource Allocation in Federated Learning](https://openreview.net/forum?id=ByexElSYDr)
 >